Arsenio Domínguez: Secretary-General

-Dominguez assumed office as the 10th Secretary-General of the IMO on 1 January 2024 and released a New Year's Message to the shipping industry.
+Domínguez assumed office as the 10th Secretary-General of the IMO on 1 January 2024 and released a New Year's Message to the shipping industry.

-On 3 January 2024, in a speech to the United Nations Security Council Dominguez condemned the Houthi attacks against international shipping in the Red Sea.
+On 3 January 2024, in a speech to the United Nations Security Council, he condemned the Houthi attacks against international shipping in the Red Sea.
 On 10 January, he announced a new senior leadership at the IMO.
-On 22 January, Dominguez gave an opening address to the 10th Session of the IMO Sub-Committee on Ship Design and Construction (SDC), calling for the immediate release of the Galaxy Leader and its crew.
-In February 2024, Dominguez called for a de-escalation of tensions which was causing the ongoing attacks in the Red Sea and stated that the IMO were working to facilitate talks on maritime security between relevant parties.
+On 22 January, Domínguez gave an opening address to the 10th Session of the IMO Sub-Committee on Ship Design and Construction (SDC), calling for the immediate release of the Galaxy Leader and its crew.
+In February 2024, he called for a de-escalation of tensions which was causing the ongoing attacks in the Red Sea and stated that the IMO were working to facilitate talks on maritime security between relevant parties.

-In April 2024, at Singapore Maritime Week, Dominguez stated that the IMO was on track to reach its stated goals in reducing greenhouse emissions according to its planned timeline.
-In May 2024, at the 108th session of the Maritime Safety Committee (MSC 108) Dominguez opened the session and highlighted the ongoing attacks on shipping and the need to protect seafarers.
+In April 2024, at Singapore Maritime Week, Domínguez stated that the IMO was on track to reach its stated goals in reducing greenhouse emissions according to its planned timeline.
+In May 2024, at the 108th session of the Maritime Safety Committee (MSC 108), Domínguez opened the session and highlighted the ongoing attacks on shipping and the need to protect seafarers.

 In September 2024, he spoke at the launch of the DNV Maritime Forecast event at SMM Hamburg.
 He called on the maritime industry to maintain faith in the IMO as it continues to lead shipping towards requirements for decarbonisation and environmental protection.
-Also, in September 2024, Arsenio delivered the opening remarks of the 10th session of the IMO Sub-Committee on Carriage of Cargoes and Containers.
+Also, in September 2024, he delivered the opening remarks of the 10th session of the IMO Sub-Committee on Carriage of Cargoes and Containers.
 He urged that ships not be targeted because of politics as conflict endangers the lives of seafarers, as well as threaten international food security.

 Personal life

-Dominguez enjoys playing tennis and watching horror movies.
+Domínguez enjoys playing tennis and watching horror movies.
 He states that living near the Panama Canal and the influences of his parents were key factors that encouraged him to seek challenges from a career in the maritime industry.